Radzuweit-Analyse/radzuweit-analyse.github.io/README.md

 # Website
 ## Usage

-Open `index.html` in a web browser to view the site.
+Open `index.html` in a web browser to view the site or visit the url.